grittygrease/draft-sullivan-tls-signed-ech-updates/draft-sullivan-tls-signed-ech-updates.md

 However, signed ECHConfigs don't benefit from this authentication because the client does not validate the server's certificate chain.
 Instead, the client verifies the ECHConfigs against the authenticator provided in the initial ECHConfig.
 This provides the same level of authenticity as checking the ECH Public Name would.

-he inclusion of `not_after` timestamps (for RPK) or certificate validity periods (for PKIX) ensures configuration freshness.
+The inclusion of `not_after` timestamps (for RPK) or certificate validity periods (for PKIX) ensures configuration freshness.
 These temporal bounds prevent clients from accepting stale configurations that might use compromised keys or otherwise parameters.
 ECH providers should use a window of 24 hours.

 ### Key Management